burlachenkok/exploring-python3/python3-note.md

 python -m timeit --number 200 --setup "" --unit=sec "'-'.join([str(n) for n in range(1)])"
 ```

-The timeit can be used not only as a separate tool, but can be used inside the Python code itself:
+The timeit can be used not only as a separate tool but can be used inside the Python code itself:

 ```python
 import timeit